tAndreani/RNAseQTL/README.md

 RNAseQTL
 ==================

-A collection of script to map eQTL with RNAseq Data and Annotated Variants.
+A collection of scripts to map eQTL with RNAseq Data and Annotated Variants.

 SUMMARY